Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 Common Ground: Fatigue, Focus Issues, Low Motivation

-Focus problems appear remarkably similar in both cases.
+Concentration difficulties appear remarkably similar in both cases.
 You might stare at your computer screen for hours without accomplishing anything meaningful.
 Your mind wanders during conversations or important meetings.

-Fatigue becomes your constant companion regardless of the cause.
+Chronic fatigue becomes your constant companion regardless of the cause.
 You wake up tired even after a full night's sleep.
 Simple tasks feel like climbing mountains.

 Low motivation affects your ability to start or complete projects.
 You postpone important deadlines.
 Activities you once enjoyed feel burdensome or pointless.